digiltd/oh-rtd-test/Tinkerforge-Binding.md

 - Ambient Light Bricklet
 - LCD 20×4 Bricklet (LCD, backlight and 4 buttons)
 - Industrial Quad Relay
-- Bricklet Industrial Digital In 4
+- Industrial Digital In 4
-- Bricklet IO-16
+- IO-16
-- Bricklet Remote Switch
+- Remote Switch
-- Bricklet Motion Detector
+- Motion Detector
-- Bricklet MultiTouch
+- MultiTouch
-- Bricklet TemperatureIR
+- TemperatureIR
-- Bricklet SoundIntensity
+- SoundIntensity
-- Bricklet Moisture
+- Moisture
-- Bricklet DistanceUS
+- DistanceUS
-- Bricklet VoltageCurrent
+- VoltageCurrent
-- Bricklet Tilt
+- Tilt
-- Bricklet IO-4
+- IO-4
-- Bricklet Industrial Digital Out 4
+- Industrial Digital Out 4
-- Bricklet Segment Display 4x7
+- Segment Display 4x7
-- Bricklet LED Strip
+- LED Strip
+- Joystick
+- Linear Poti
+- Dual Button
+- PTC
+- Industrial Dual 0-20mA
+- Solid State Relay

 The TinkerForge binding bundle is available as a separate (optional) download.
 For installation of the binding, please see Wiki page [[Bindings]].

 ## Upgrading from 1.3
 - LCDBacklight now is a sub device of LCD20x4 Bricklet (items file has to be changed)
 - LCD20x4Button now posts an update not a command anymore (rules has to be changed)
 - IndustrialQuadRelay sub id numbering now starts from zero (items file has to be changed)

 ## Upgrading from 1.4
 * Threshold values now have the same unit as the sensor value (incompatible change, you may have to update your openhab.cfg).
    * Background:
      Some getters for sensor values of the TinkerForge API return higher precision values by using short values with fractions of the common units, e.g. the Temperature Bricklet returns hundredths of a celsius degree.
 The binding converts these values to common units using a BigDecimal.
 Until now the threshold values were applied to the sensor value before this conversion.
 Because of that the threshold values had to be given as the appropriate fraction.
 With the drawback that the openHAB users need some knowledge about the behavior of the TinkerForge API.
 Now the threshold is applied after converting the original values.
 Therefore the units used for the sensor values and the threshold values are equal.
     * Humidity Bricklet
        * calculate new threshold values from values of your current configuration: divide by 10
        * unity: relative humidity in percent